NHL Draft and NCAA Hockey

 Every NHL team has draft picks currently developing in the college ranks; in fact, five teams have 10 or more draftees in college.
 The average NHL team has more than a half-dozen of its selections playing NCAA hockey.

 Jacob Trouba, taken ninth overall in 2012, was the most recent top-10 selection among college players.
 Winnipeg made Trouba its first selection in the 2012 NHL Draft, and the Michigan recruit was the first of 68 current or future college players to be taken in the draft.
-After an impressive freshman season that saw him earn All-America honors, Trouba signed with the Jets and is an NHL All-Rookie Team candidate.
+After an impressive freshman season that saw him earn All-America honors, Trouba signed with the Jets and made an immediate impact at the NHL level.